danielfranze/vusicVR/README.md

 vusicVR
 =====================================
 vusicVR is a music and paint learning program for the [HTC Vive](https://www.vive.com/de/) which was built in [Unity3D](https://unity3d.com/de).
 It combines both worlds (audio and paint) in virtual reality.
-It work like an audio mixing console.
+It works like a audio mixing console.

 See also: https://en.wikipedia.org/wiki/Mixing_console.